The creativity of author, designer, broadcaster Ben Arogundade

 Beyoncé's ability to appeal aesthetically to all audiences has been a key factor, both within her success and that of a generation of African American performers.
 “Beyoncé has become a crossover sex symbol a la Halle Berry, a black girl who's not so overwhelmingly Nubian that white people don't appreciate her beauty,” noted the writer Touré in Rolling Stone.

 Beyoncé fans are as obsessed with her shape-shifting hair and beauty choices as they are with her music.
 “What color is Beyoncé's hair?” is one of Google's most popular searches for the music celebrity.
 But while the singer and actress's success may be viewed non-racially by some, many of these beauty preferences certainly have not been.
 She has come under fire from haters and traditionalists within the black and African American communities for having blonde hair and light skin.
 A recent article in British newspaper the Daily Mail carried the heading, “Why Beyoncé Is Betraying All Black And Asian Women”.
-The piece went on to criticise the singing star for veering away from traditional black hair and beauty values, and therefore setting a bad example for young women of colour everywhere.
+The piece went on to criticise the singing star for veering away from traditional black hair and beauty values, and therefore, in their view, setting a bad example for young women of colour everywhere.

-The number of people worldwide who Google the question, “Is Beyonce black?” each month.
+The number of people worldwide who Google the variants, “Beyonce nationality, parents race, ethnic background and heritage”, each month.

 *All figures for “Beyonce’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.